A Piecemeal Approach to Modernizing the Accredited Investor Standard

 In a joint statement from SEC Commissioners' Allison Herren Lee and Caroline Crenshaw, they were very clear in their opinions that the final amendments were a failure to legitimately update the accredited investor definition, which the Commissioners’ argue is “the single most important investor protection in the private market.”

 The SEC’s failure to modernize the wealth thresholds to reflect inflation will cause, from Lee and Crenshaw’s perspective, a lack of visibility into the private market and put a significantly overlooked category of investor--our seniors--at a much higher exposure to risk and fraud.
 Lee and Crenshaw leave no doubt in the reader's mind to their frustration with the SEC’s decision.
-Explaining such reasoning, the Commissioners' point out that from the pool of current-day households still qualifying as an accredited investor under the umbrella of an almost four-decade old financial threshold, the most vulnerable of these will be our senior citizens.
-Coming from an accredited-investor pool that has increased 550% due to inflation, it is fair to say that a significant portion of these investor’s wealth has been accumulated over an extended period, but not necessarily because of financial sophistication and savvy investment moves.
+Explaining such reasoning, the Commissioners point out that from the pool of current-day households still qualifying as accredited investors under the umbrella of an almost four-decade-old financial threshold, our senior citizens will be the most vulnerable.
+Coming from an accredited investor pool that has increased 550% due to inflation, it is fair to say that a significant portion of these investors’ wealth has been accumulated over an extended period, but not necessarily because of financial sophistication and savvy investment moves.